-Kaaterskill Falls features a massive 260 foot tall tiered waterfall surrounded by beautiful scenery.
+Kaaterskill Falls is a massive, 260-foot tiered waterfall surrounded by beautiful scenery.
 Hikes at the falls are accessible from the top and bottom.
-If you aren’t an avid hiker starting at the is much easier to begin at the Laurel House Road parking lot.
+If you aren’t an avid hiker, it is much easier to begin at the Laurel House Road parking lot.
 Other, more moderate hikes begin at Scutt Road and Haines Falls.

 I couldn’t get over how pretty the area was in fall.Kaaterskill Falls on Google Maps

 Tips for Hiking at Kaaterskill Falls

-- Wear good shoes, the hike to the bottom can often be slippery from mist.
+- Wear good, waterproof shoes!
+The hike to the bottom of the falls can often be slippery from the mist.

-- Arrive during off peak times since the parking lot can fill up.
+- Arrive during off-peak times since the parking lots can fill up quickly.

-- And as always carry out what you carry in!
+- Bring water and always carry out what you carry in.

 - And as always, explore the area and have fun!